lamjay415/starwars-planets-dashboard/README.md

 # About

-This project is display to show all 60 planets' statistics in the Star Wars Galaxy utilizing Javascript and ChartJS.
+This project is created to display all 60 planets' statistics in the Star Wars Galaxy utilizing Javascript and ChartJS.
 Data includes: population, rotation period, orbital period, diameter, surface water.
 All data used for this project is from https://swapi.dev/.

 # Built With